Seattle Reign FC Legend: LaNesha DeBardelaben – Historian, Educator and Leader

 "In becoming self-aware, you are able to identify your own strengths and weaknesses, where you want to grow.
 From there, you can blossom.”

-DaBardelaben is humbled and grateful to be honored as a Seattle Reign FC Legend.
+DeBardelaben is humbled and grateful to be honored as a Seattle Reign FC Legend.

-“This is certainly a moment,” smiled DaBardelaben.
+“This is certainly a moment,” smiled DeBardelaben.
 “I am just a part of this larger masterpiece of women who are sharing what they know and leading the way with boldness and with a commitment to community.
 As I look at the previous Legends, I am inspired by their impact and generosity to community.
 It is both humbling and energizing to be a part of this legacy of Legends.”